-The Definitive Map of Public Rights of Way is the legal document held by each highway authority which records bridleways and byways.
-It is known to be incomplete, especially regarding equestrian rights of way, which were often omitted or put on as footpaths.
+The Definitive Map of Public Rights of Way is the legal document held by each highway authority which records footpaths, bridleways and byways.
+It is known to be incomplete, especially regarding bridleways and byways, which were often added as footpaths, or omitted, thinking they were old roads.
+Riders and carriage-drivers have lost far more than pedestrians, because a rough estimate (more in some areas than others) suggests at least 50% of routes recorded as footpath were used with horses historically, and many more are not recorded at all.

 It is very important that all equestrian rights are recorded correctly on the map otherwise they could be lost to riders and carriage drivers at any time.
-The BHS strongly encourages all equestrians to check whether the routes they use, or could use, are recorded on the Definitive Map as bridleway or restricted byway and to undertake the process to add them if they are missing.
-The process involves researching the route and making an application for a Definitive Map Modification Order to the highway authority.
+The BHS strongly encourages all equestrians to check whether the routes they use, or could use, are recorded on the Defintive Map as bridleway or byway and to apply for them to be added ito the Map f they are missing.
+The application is for a Definitive Map Modification Order, made to the highway authority, and involves researching the route and providing the evidence indicating an unrecorded right of way, plus completed forms (provided by the council).

-Researching a Route
+Researching a route